migramirez2/Harmony-ONE/progress/artem-kolodko.md

-2024-09-09 Mon: did initial research of Polymarket infrastructure: all contracts and subgraphs are available in github, but client and centralized order book (CLOB) sources are not available; looking for alternatives and solutions for our 1market.
+2024-09-09 Mon: did initial research of Polymarket infrastructure: all contracts and subgraphs are available in github, but client and centralized order book (CLOB) sources are not available; looking for alternatives and solutions with existed oracles for our 1market.

 ---